jrathert/AoC2024/LEARNINGS.md

 ## Day 2

 - First time I `slice()`d some arrays
 - Iterate over keys of an object / dictionary
 - Return objects from a function

 ## Day 3

 - More advanced regexp with groups

 ## Day 4

 - Learned a bit about `push()`ing to an array, and again used regexp.
 Not much more.

 ## Day 5

 - Learned about the handy destructuring assignment (`[x, y] = some other list with 2 values`), really useful when parsing input

 ## Day 6

- - Learned about dee copying an array of objects (in this case: strings) with `structuredCopy()`
+- Learned about deep copying an array of objects (in this case: strings) with `structuredCopy()`

+## Day 7

+- Just how to concatenate numbers leveraging the implicit string conversion of JavaScript (`"" + a + b`)

 ## more to come...